ajhyperbit/NixOS-Hyprland/README.md

-#### If you've happened upon this repository, this is a fork for personal use, I would say I am still learning coding in general, and have started with NixOS as my Linux distro, anything I do may not follow best practices of Nix or any language that may be used in this repository.
-If you do happen to use anything in this repository as inspiration, please research what it is doing (much like you should anything you use.)
+#### If you've happened upon this repository, this is a fork for personal use.
+I would say I am still learning to code in general and have started with NixOS as my Linux distro.
+Anything I do may not follow the best practices of Nix or any language that may be used in this repository.
+If you use anything in this repository as inspiration, please research what it is doing (much like you should anything you use.)
-If you have feedback or anyhting else, feel free to use issues or pull requests, no promises anything will come of it due to my inexperience, but it is appreciated nonetheless
+Feel free to use issues or pull requests if you have feedback or anything else.
+No promises anything will come of it due to my inexperience, but it is appreciated nonetheless.

 <div align="center">
 <br>